crisweber2600/animated-guide/README.md

 1. Run `dotnet restore` to download dependencies.
    Use `dotnet restore -warnaserror` to catch version conflicts early.
 2. Build the solution with `dotnet build DupScan.sln`.
+3. Update `appsettings.json` with your Graph and Google credentials.
-3. Execute the CLI project using `dotnet run --project DupScan.Cli`.
+4. Execute the CLI project using `dotnet run --project DupScan.Cli`.
-4. Try exporting results by running `dotnet run --project DupScan.Cli -- --out results.csv`.
+5. Try exporting results by running `dotnet run --project DupScan.Cli -- --out results.csv`.
-5. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
+6. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
-6. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
+7. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
-7. Review coverage results in the generated `TestResults` directory.
+8. Review coverage results in the generated `TestResults` directory.
-8. Limit coverage calculation to core projects via `--settings coverlet.runsettings`.
+9. Limit coverage calculation to core projects via `--settings coverlet.runsettings`.
-9. Format source files with `dotnet format` before committing.
+10. Format source files with `dotnet format` before committing.
-10. Set `DOTNET_CLI_UI_LANGUAGE=en` to suppress localization noise during builds.
+11. Set `DOTNET_CLI_UI_LANGUAGE=en` to suppress localization noise during builds.
-11. Build the Docker image with `docker build -t dupscan .` for containerized runs.
+12. Build the Docker image with `docker build -t dupscan .` for containerized runs.
-12. The `CliLinking` scenario demonstrates Graph shortcut creation using a mock server.
+13. The `CliLinking` scenario demonstrates Graph shortcut creation using a mock server.
-8. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
+14. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
-9. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+15. Customize provider roots and enable linking with `--link` and `--parallel` flags.
-10. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
+16. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
-11. Combine providers with the orchestrator service to analyze multiple drives.
+17. Combine providers with the orchestrator service to analyze multiple drives.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The